jackyef/quirc-wasm/README.md

 ### What does it do ?
 When index.html is launched in your browser, a Jpeg image is fetched() and processed as raw data, it will decode the qr code and print data payload to console.

+### Quirc-Wasm Scanner Demo
+Change to scanner directory :

+    cd scanner

+Install dependencies :

+    yarn install

+Launch a local server :

+    yarn start

+And play with the app on `localhost:8080/index.html`

 ### Install, build and run
 Install Emscripten from https://kripken.github.io/emscripten-site/index.html